theochem/.github/contributing/config.md

-# Git and GitHub configuration
+# Git and GitHub Configuration

 - If you don't already have an SSH key pair, create one using the following terminal command: